ofc-ml-challenge/OFC-ML-Challenge-Website/_pages/call-for-submission.md

 - **Submission deadline**: Dec.
 15, 2025
 - **Finalists announced**: Jan.
 15, 2026
 - **Live competition and winners announced**: During OFC 2026 (Mar.
 15–19)

+## Prizes

+- **Invited papers** from the ML Challenge winner(s) to the IEEE/Optica JLT or JOCN Special Issue on “The 1st OFC 2026 ML Challenge”
+- A **dedicated repository** for hosting all the ML Challenge results and the leaderboard
+- An **award ceremony** will be held for the ML Challenge winning teams, with recognition (e.g., plaques) and prizes (e.g., GPUs supported by IEEE/Optica or Industry)

+## Materials

+In **Phase 1** (prior to OFC), we invite ML Challenge submissions using the existing public COSMOS and OpenIreland datasets ([GitHub link]).
+The submissions will be evaluated by a dedicated committee and student volunteers, who must declare any conflict of interest (COI) with competing teams, based on the following criteria:

+- **Innovation**: Novel approaches and techniques used in developing the ML models;
+- **Accuracy**: Average accuracy and tail accuracy of the developed ML models;
+- **Efficiency**: Computational and training efficiency of the proposed solutions, and the amount of training data required to achieve the target accuracy performance.

 ## Questions?
 If you have any questions about the submission process, please contact: